Ol1eg/ProductList/README.md

-Using React, Redux and MUI.
+Using React, Redux, MUI and json server.

 ### `npm start`
 Runs the app in the development mode.\